 A new player in the digital marketing scene, micro-moments are considered to be a new form of consumer behavior.
 Micro-moments happen when individuals spontaneously use their smartphones or other devices to obtain more information about a topic, or gather more information before taking a desired action or making a purchase.

 Micro-moments are essential because people generally choose items to purchase, places to go to, and restaurants to eat at in an instant.
 This lets you grab their attention within a few seconds.
-Micro-moments give consumers the right information at just the right time—and brands and businesses that know how to seize these micro-moments will come out on top in 2019.
+Micro-moments give consumers the right information at just the right time—and brands and businesses that know how to seize these micro-moments will come out on top.

 Old school digital advertising has become less persuasive, as people have trained themselves to ignore them and even utilize ad blockers to avoid them.
 Thus, native advertising can be a good way for businesses and brands to communicate with leads and prospects.